 The George L. Spinelli Memorial Scholarship was established in honor of the late Dr. George L. Spinelli in 1998.
 Dr. Spinelli made significant contributions to the Department of Counseling by serving as its first chairperson until he retired in 1983.
 Mrs. Ruth E. Spinelli donated \$10,000 with the hope that someone as caring and compassionate as her late husband would benefit from this scholarship.
-Award amounts have varied between \$1,300-\$1,400 and are given annually to one or two current students in the MA or MEd counseling programs.
+Award amounts have varied between \$1,300-\$1,400 and are given annually to one or two current students in the MA or

+MEd counseling programs.
 Eligible applicants must have completed at least 12 credit hours and maintained a 3.5 GPA or higher.
-The scholarship is awarded by the College of Education and Educational Technology Scholarship Committee each spring and is announced at the May departmental commencement ceremony.
-The application deadline is typically in the spring and the application materials are available in the Department office (Stouffer 206) and at the front desk at the Pittsburgh East campus.
+Scholarships are awarded by the College of Education and Communications Scholarship Committee each spring and are announced at the May departmental commencement ceremony.
+The application deadline is typically in early spring, with application materials available in the Department office (Stouffer 206) and at the Pittsburgh East front desk.